LonglifeX/OpenEVT/README.md

 - the inverter serial number (e.g. `31583078`)

 Before connecting to your inverter, you must set up the inverter following the instructions provided by the manufacturer.
+The inverter must be connected to your LAN and must be configured in `TCP-Server` mode in the `Network Parameter Settings`.

 The inverter enters a low-power standby mode when there's no sunlight, so OpenEVT won't be able to connect during the night.

 ```shell
 $ openevt --addr 192.168.2.54:14889 --serial-number 31583078